 Working part-time during your studies can provide much-needed extra income, as well as valuable work experience and skills development.
 But when planning your finances, bear in mind that you cannot rely on earnings from work to cover all your costs and you cannot rely on this income as proof of funds for a Tier 4 visa application.

-If you are in the UK on a Tier 4 student visa and you are attending a degree level course, you will normally have the right to work 20 hours per week during term time and full-time during course vacations.
+If you are in the UK on a Tier 4 student visa and you are attending a degree level course, you will normally have permission to work up to 20 hours per week during term time and full-time during course vacations.
 This includes paid or unpaid work.

 If you have a Tier 4 visa issued to attend a pre-sessional course only, you cannot work more than 10 hours per week in paid or unpaid work.